 16. There are lots of reusable and compostable straws.
 This made is so happy!
-We’d been reading up before our trip about the worrying amount of trash on Bali’s beautiful beaches, and we were fully prepared to turn down straws along with using our collapsible cups and re-useable water bottles and and other zero waste travel gear, but we didn’t have to: Bali is already on it.
+We’d been reading up before our trip about the worrying amount of trash on Bali’s beautiful beaches, and we were fully prepared to turn down straws along with using our collapsible cups and re-useable water bottles and other zero waste travel gear, but we didn’t have to: Bali is already on it.

 From restaurant to coffee shop, we were given reusable glasses, silverware, and plates instead of disposable or plastic ones.
 And we were delighted to see reusable steel and glass straws and even compostable bamboo and paper straws too.
 Some places, like Bali Eco Deli in Nusa Lembongan, are actually spearheading recycling programs and no-plastic movements in Bali.
 It’s fantastic to see!

 17. It’s hard to figure out if a restaurant will be good or … not.
 We kind of got into a San Francisco thing with the coffee and avocado toast and excitedly attempted to use Yelp to find a restaurant: womp womp, there’s no Yelp in Bali.
 Trip Advisor also wasn’t fantastically helpful here: we found it inaccurate much of the time.
-And wandering into random warungs based on judgements like “seems divey, could be legit” or “oooh it’s so pretty” didn’t actually work out well for us either.
+And wandering into random warungs based on judgments like “seems divey, could be legit” or “oooh it’s so pretty” didn’t actually work out well for us either.
 None of our usual tricks worked!

 But yes – there IS lots of amazing food in Bali, it’s just not necessarily the easiest to find.
 We found most of our favorite restaurants in Bali through word of mouth..
 And yes, we wrote down all of our spots, so keep an eye out for our other Bali blog posts, coming very soon 😉